brajard/reddaml/L2S/README.md

 ## Configuration
-You can change the [config/paths.yml](config/paths.yml) to set the directory where to save the data (around 20 Go of space needed)
+You can change the [config/paths.yml](config/paths.yml) to set the directory where to save the data (around 20 Go of space needed).

 ## Reproduce the figures of the paper
-You can reproduce the Fig.1 and Fig.2 of the article by running the notebooks [philtra-figure1](philtra-figure1.ipynb) and [philtra-figure2](philtra-figure2.ipynb).
+You can reproduce Fig.1 and Fig.2 of the article by running the notebooks [philtra-figure1](philtra-figure1.ipynb) and [philtra-figure2](philtra-figure2.ipynb).
 In the notebooks, you have the option to either download the data from ftp or to compute the data locally.
 To compute the data necessary for the figure 1, run the reference simulation (see the [Light run section](#light-run:-the-reference-simulation) ).
-To compute the data necessary for the figure 2, run the sensitivy experiments (see the [Long run section](#long-run:-all-the-simulations) ).
+To compute the data needed for Fig. 2, run the sensitivy experiments (see the [Long run section](#long-run:-all-the-simulations) ).
 Warning, the sensitivity experiment is long to run (typically 2 days).
  ![Figure 1](philtra-fig1.png)
  ![Figure 2](philtra-fig2.png)

 ## Light run: the reference simulation
-You can test the algorithm by running only the reference experiment (used to produce the Fig. 1 of the article).
+You can test the algorithm by running only the reference experiment (used to produce Fig.1 of the article).
 For simplicity, it advised to run the jupyter notebook, but it is possible to run it in a terminal using directly the scripts (see the [Long run section](#long-run:-all-the-simulations) )

 After each notebook execution, you can use the notebook [Check-experiment](check-experiment.ipynb) to check the outputs produced (see the detail instructions in the corresponding notebooks).